kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    discussed in the issue [kubernetes/kubernetes#124448](https://github.com/kubernetes/kubernetes/issues/124448) and in the issue [kubernetes/kubernetes#72129](https://github.com/kubernetes/kubernetes/issues/72129).

-This KEP is a prerequisite for the [Declarative Node Maintenance KEP](https://github.com/kubernetes/enhancements/pull/4213), which describes other issues and consequences that would be solved by the EvictionRequest API.

 Some applications solve the disruption problem by introducing validating admission webhooks.
 This has some drawbacks.
 The webhooks are not easily discoverable by cluster admins.
 And they can block evictions for other applications if they are misconfigured or misbehave.
 The eviction API is